Skip to main content

 • Be a 501(c)(3) public charity, a state or political subdivision, a government–owned or operated college or university, or an exempt operating foundation; and

-• Be located within the AEP service territory or be national or regional in scope and have a purpose that is beneficial to the general public, the broad environment or the customers of American Electric Power.
+• Be located within the AEP operating companies' service territories or be national or regional in scope and have a purpose that is beneficial to the general public, the broad environment or the customers of American Electric Power and its operating companies.

 • Religious organizations.
 The Foundation may consider grants requested by such an organization if it is an eligible organization and the grant would support non-sectarian social service activities that are available to the broad community.